-If you are installing PostgreSQL yourself, then refer to Chapter 16 for instructions on installation, and return to this guide when the installation is complete.
+If you are installing PostgreSQL yourself, then refer to Chapter 17 for instructions on installation, and return to this guide when the installation is complete.
 Be sure to follow closely the section about setting up the appropriate environment variables.

-default way, you might have some more work to do.
+If your site administrator has not set things up in the default way, you might have some more work to do.
 For example, if the database server machine is a remote machine, you will need to set the

 PGHOST environment variable to the name of the database server machine.
 The environment variable

 If you see anything in the documentation that is not correct, does not match your experience with the particular feature or requires further clarification, please use this form to report a documentation issue.